bitcoin-crypto-trading-bot-binance/Qbot-binance-bitcoin-crypto-trading-bot/README.md

 We strongly recommend you have coding and Python knowledge before using this bot.
 Please read the source code to fully understand this bot.

 All investment strategies and investments involve risk of loss.
 Nothing contained in this program, scripts, code or repository should be construed as investment advice.
 Any reference to an investment's past or potential performance is not, and should not be construed as, a recommendation, or as a guarantee of any specific outcome or profit.
-By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with the program.
+By using this program you accept all liabilities, and that no claims can be made against the developers or others connected with this project.

 The primary objective of the QBot Trading System is to enable seamless automated trading using the daily chart timeframe.
 Analysing Bitcoin, plus multiple altcoin tickers per run with no manual technical analysis required.
 This allows traders to efficiently capitalise on market opportunities with minimal effort.